 MCP Server Overview¶

-Mention exposes a Model Context Protocol (MCP) server so external agents — Claude Desktop, IDE-integrated assistants, custom internal tools — can use your organization's curated knowledge as a backend.
-An MCP client connects to the server with an Agent API key and can then list Audiences, read Articles and SOPs, and ask grounded questions exactly as a logged-in member could, without having to log in.
+Mention exposes a Model Context Protocol (MCP) server so external agents — Claude, IDE-integrated assistants, custom internal tools — can use your organization's curated knowledge as a backend.
+An MCP client connects to the server, you sign in with your Mention account through a standard OAuth flow, and the client can then list Audiences, read Articles and SOPs, and ask grounded questions — scoped to exactly the Audiences you are a member of.

 What MCP is¶